 The Philippines has highly positive net exports in the international trade of electronic equipment including consumer electronics.
 In turn, these cashflows indicate the Philippines’ strong competitive advantages under the electronic equipment category.

-the Philippines has highly negative net exports and therefore deep international trade deficits for fossil fuels including crude and refined oils, coal and petroleum gases.
+The Philippines has highly negative net exports and therefore deep international trade deficits for fossil fuels especially crude and refined oils, coal and petroleum gases.

 These cashflow deficiencies clearly indicate the Philippines’ competitive disadvantages in the international fossil fuel market, but also represent key opportunities for the Philippines to improve its position in the global economy through focused innovations particularly in alternative energy sources.